 Check out my blog post for more details on my boxing speed bag platform.

 That’s it!
-I hope my list gives you some ideas for your own DIY garage organization projects.
+I hope my list gives you some ideas for your own DIY garage storage and organization projects.

-Let me know what cool things you have in your garage.
+Let me know what cool things you have in your garage, especially DIY garage storage ideas.
 I’m always on the lookout for more things that can make my garage workshop time be more efficient and productive.